 Jennifer Holik is a genealogical research professional, lecturer, author, and the owner of The World War II Research and Writing Center.
-She is also the Genealogy Department Manager at Casa Italia, the Italian Cultural Center in Stone Park, IL.
+She was the Genealogy Department Manager at Casa Italia, the Italian Cultural Center in Stone Park, IL.
 Jennifer specializes in Chicago ancestors, Italians, and writing family histories.
 Jennifer has a BA in History from Missouri University of Science and Technology.
 With over 20 years of research and writing experience, Jennifer enjoys blogging and writing books on genealogical topics.

 Jennifer published a set of genealogy textbooks for kids, adults, and genealogy societies and libraries in 2012.
 She has also authored a number of articles for local and national genealogical publications.
 In 2013 she plans to publish a new book about her military ancestors.

 Jennifer lectures in the Chicagoland area on ways to use technology with genealogy, kids genealogy, house histories, and finishing the stories of your military ancestors.
 One of Jennifer’s passions is bringing the love of genealogy and family history to the next generation.
 By teaching genealogy to parents, children, homeschool families, teachers, and genealogical societies she is sharing her passion with others.

 Jennifer Holik authors The In-Depth Genealogist's monthly "Stories From the Battlefield" column and shares her resources and expertise through IDG’s kids resources and blog posts.

 My saddest ancestor stories are the military stories.
 I’m currently writing a book about five of my military ancestors who died in service.
 It is difficult and extremely emotional to write about these Soldier Dead.
 There are so many pieces I need to add or discuss more in-depth.
 It will be the best book I’ve written for my personal research though when it is done.